yqiu3/yqiu3.github.io/README.md

 |home|

-# The Second project
+# The Third project

-## The sensor I used is --- android.hardware.sensor.accelerometer
+## For the first app is like the tutorial to let user write down what they want to write down.

-I just search the information I got from the information of accelerometer from the [ web ](https://developer.android.com/guide/topics/sensors/sensors_motion) which is offered by professor.
+## For the second one, users do not only write down the message, but also change the title and receive the message.